 Finally, just knowing your organization’s surveillance camera network is up to date makes people who live, work or play in your facility feel better about being there.
 A stronger sense of protection can help with employee recruitment, too.
 Plus, those who may consider breaching security may think twice once knowing what they’re up against!

-As part of our comprehensive facility security plan that includes two-way radio communications, panic alarms and emergency sensors, upgrading to Avigilon’s network surveillance system sends a strong message you’re doing all you can to keep everyone safe.
+As part of our comprehensive facility security plan that includes two-way radio communications, upgrading to a network surveillance system sends a strong message you’re doing all you can to keep everyone safe.